Best daily deals

 Edgar Cervantes / Android Authority

 A Chromecast is an excellent addition to any home entertainment system.
 These allow you to stream content from Netflix, Hulu, or even mirror your smartphone display when everything is working correctly.
 When your Chromecast isn’t working, it can be a frustrating experience that quickly kills the party.
-We’ve put together a list of ways to fix your Chromecast when it stops working.
+We’ve compiled a list of ways to fix your Chromecast when it stops working.
 Follow it, and you’ll be back streaming in no time!

 Restart your Chromecast device

 When your Chromecast isn’t working, you should first try rebooting the device.
-The easiest way to do this is the tried and true method of unplugging it, waiting for a minute or so, then plugging it back in.
+The easiest way to do this is the tried and true method of unplugging it, waiting for a minute or so, and then plugging it back in.
 Give it a few minutes to start up, then try casting to your Chromecast again.

 How to restart a Chromecast:

-5. Hit Reboot.
+6. Hit Reboot.

-6. Confirm by hitting OK.
+7. Confirm by tapping on OK.

 How to restart a Chromecast with Google TV: